-NCCOSscientist, Suzanne Bricker, spokeat the 2017 East Coast Commercial Fishermen’s and Aquaculture Trade Expo seminar program on January 14, 2017.
-Collaborating with Maryland Sea Grant, the presentation ‘ Oyster Best Management Practices: What does it mean for growers ?’ highlighted the recently approved recommendations for crediting oyster tissue for nutrient removal as a Best Management Practice (BMP), with a focus towards ongoing research in support of the Oyster BMP Expert Panel’s continuing evaluation.
+NCCOS scientist Suzanne Bricker spoke at the 2017 East Coast Commercial Fishermen's and Aquaculture Trade Expo earlier this month.
+Collaborating with Maryland Sea Grant, the presentation highlighted the recently approved recommendations for crediting oyster tissue for nutrient removal as a Best Management Practice (BMP), with a focus toward ongoing research in support of the Oyster BMP Expert Panel's continuing evaluation.
 Jurisdictions within the Chesapeake Bay watershed can now include harvested oyster tissue as a nutrient reduction BMP in their watershed implementation plans to fulfill required nutrient reductions.
-Studies have shown that 65% of US estuaries, and all within the Chesapeake Bay region, are moderately to severely degraded by nutrient input.
+Studies have shown that 65 percent of U.S. estuaries, and all within the Chesapeake Bay region, are moderately to severely degraded by nutrient input.

-For more information, check out NCCOS’ related project pages:
+For more information, visit NCCOS's related project pages: